OkeWoke/Raytracer/README.md

 CImg is used for a simple automatically updating display of the render.

-Zlib, libpng and png++ are used to save the render into a png format.
+Zlib, libpng and png++ are used to save the render into a png format, and read texture images.